Dwarf White Isopods are a super popular

 Both to live in and to eat.

-Think Cork Bark or softwoods like Cholla Wood.
-They also provide plenty of hiding spots for your isopods to congregate.
+Cork bark or softwoods like Cholla Wood also provide plenty of hiding spots for your isopods to congregate.

 If you’re adding them to a bioactive vivarium, they’ll happily tackle any animal droppings.
 Turning them from waste to nutrients.